Skip to main content

 noneNo credentials needed

-curl -X POST https://api.deck.co/v2/connections \
+curl -X POST https://api.deck.co/v2/credentials \

 -H "Authorization: Bearer sk_live_your_key_here" \